Logs

 You can integrate the Logging service into Data Science to create and manage custom logs.

-A custom log is a first-class OCI resource that stores and captures log events collected in a given context.
+A custom log is a first-class OCI resource that stores and captures log events collected in a specific context.
 You can use the Logging service to enable, manage, and search Data Science custom logs for these resources:

 Note